bowman-lab/popshift-ms-data/README.md

 - This ragged array is then analyzed using `popshift.py` to obtain extracted score jsons.
 - The paths of each of these follow the pattern described above for the receptor structures.

+### Perform protein conformation and ligand pose analyses

+- Scripted using `compare_confs_ref.sh`, which calls `compare_confs_ref.py` on the appropriate data.

 ### Create plots for figures

-- In general scripts that plot things begin with `plot`, and use matplotlib to get the plotting done.
+In general scripts that plot things begin with `plot`, and use matplotlib to get the plotting done.
+Here are a list of figures in order of appearance in the paper:

+1. Conceptual figure.
+Made in [inkscape](https://inkscape.org/) with renders from [pymol](https://pymol.org/2/).
+2. Scatter plots of our results versus ITC from [Morton, Baase & Mathews](https://doi.org/10.1021/bi00027a006); created by `plot-3reps-parity-resect-1-4panel.py`
+3. Line plot showing trend in Spearman correlation with dataset size; created by `plot-corr-trend-simlength.py`
+4. Histogram of [ligand spyRMSDs](https://github.com/RMeli/spyrmsd) to holo structures aligned by pocket residues with apo and popshift weights; created by `plot-ligand-rmsds-xtal.py`
+5. Bar plot summarizing spyRMSDs across all ligands; created by `plot-ligand-rmsd-accuracy.py`
+6. Valine 111's $\chi _1$ angle histogrammed across all states with apo and popshift weights; created by `plot-val111-hists.py`
+7. Histogram of C$\alpha$ RMSDs of the pocket residues with apo and popshift weights; created by `plot-rmsd-hists.py`
+8. Cascaded histogram of ligand spyRMSD to holo crystal structures with popshifted weights at increasing ligand concentrations; created by `plot-ligand-rmsds-titration.py`

 [^1]: Note that the trajectories are not here because they'd be too large, but I'm trying to find a way to host them.